The Basics of Cajun TuningApr 09, 2020

 And the traditional style of Cajun fiddling, if you were to look at it, you’re playing the melody on one string and you’re rocking your bow a little bit to catch the next string over an open string and then you bow the two strings together.
 And it sounds like two fiddles playing.
 [01:41]

 A lot of Cajun fiddle tunes, you’re really only playing two strings, but it sounds like a bunch of strings and you can add some other strings if you want to give it some extra decoration.
-But that’s really the backbone of Cajun music is you’re playing the melody on one string, catching the next string as just a drone, almost like a bagpipe.
+But really the backbone of Cajun music is you’re playing the melody on one string, catching the next string as just a drone, almost like a bagpipe.
 And by tuning our fiddles down to Cajun tuning, we can have a drone string that’s in the key of C, which makes it a lot easier for us to play with a C accordion.
 Whereas if you have a standard tuned violin, EADG, to get those C chords, you have to use a double stop.
 You have to use a lot of fingers to hold down some strings and it just makes it a little bit more complicated.
 It’s not impossible.
-And there are some great Cajun fiddlers down here that never tune their fiddles down, that always just leave them standard and they can play in almost any key.
+And there are some great Cajun fiddlers down here that never tune their fiddles down and always just leave them standard where they can play in almost any key.

 So that’s how most fiddle players evolve down here.
-And yeah, so that’s just a little information about Cajun tuning and what it is.
+That’s just a little information about Cajun tuning and what it is.
 The other question I get a lot… If you learn it tuned standard, so to say, you learn Jolie Blonde on EADG regular standard violin, when you tune down to Cajun is the fingering gonna change?
 No, it doesn’t.
 The fingering stays exactly the same.
 It’s just the key changed, is all.
 So pretty simple stuff and but it can get a little complicated if you’re not quite sure what the violin is tuned in, if it’s an alternate tuning.
 So a little information about that.

 So yeah, I hope you enjoy playing some Cajun tunes.
 Check it out, try it out.
 It gives your violin a different sound.
 It’s a lot of fun and really, I love alternate tunings.
 They are a lot of fun and they make you sound different and play differently.
 So thanks so much for joining me today.
 I hope I gave you some good information you can take with you and hope to see you out there soon.
 Stay inspired and keep on fiddling.
 Thank you.